-Introduction to the national park system
+Getting to know the national park system

 A wide range of animals live in these protected areas, including elephants, leopards, sloth bears, deer, crocodiles, and many bird species.
 Reptiles and amphibians thrive in wet zones, while grasslands support grazing animals.
 This variety makes each Sri Lanka national park unique in character.